+Figure 15: Measure Upload Summary Popup

 Deleting a Measure

 The user can delete a measure from the Measure View (Figure 10) by clicking the “Delete” icon for a measure.
 To access the “Delete” icon, the user clicks the “Measure Actions” icon (item #2 in Figure 10).
 Once a user deletes a measure, the action cannot be undone.
 To delete a measure, the user initially clicks the “Delete” icon.
 A second “Delete” icon is then displayed.
 The user must click the second “Delete” icon to confirm the deletion of the measure.
 After the measure is deleted, the Measure Dashboard is displayed with the deleted measure no longer present.